barbajs/barba/source/docs/advanced/transitions/index.md

 ## Sync mode

 A mode that indicates whether **leave** and **enter** hooks should "play together".
-This involves **waiting until the next page is available**: fetched or cached.

 The **sync mode is disabled by default**, but you can easily enable it using the `sync` option:

 ```js